apache/openserverless-cli/README.md

 - `NUV_NO_NUVOPTS` can be defined to disable nuvopts parsing.
 Useful to test hidden tasks.
 When this is enabled it also shows all the tasks instead of just those with a description.
 - `OPS_NO_PREREQ` disable downloading of prerequisites - you have to ensure at least coreutils is in the path to make things work

+## Special variables used for tests and debugging

 ## Where `nuv` looks for binaries
-- `NUV_USE_COREUTILS` enables the use of [coreutils](https://github.com/uutils/coreutils) instead of the current unix tools implementation.
-They will eventually replace the current tools.

-Nuv requires some binary command line tools to work with ("bins").
+Nuv requires some binary command line tools to work with.
+Those binaries are automatically downloaded for the supported platforms.

-They are expected to be in the folder pointed by the environment variable `NUV_BIN`.

-If this environment variable is not defined, it defaults to the same folder where `nuv` itself is located.
-The `NUV_BIN` folder is then added to the beginning of the `PATH` before executing anything else.

-Nuv is normally distributed with an installer that includes all the tools for the various operating systems (linux, windows, osx).

-**NOTE**: You can download the relevant tools when you run from source code executing `task install`.
-This task will download the command line tools and setup a link in `/usr/local/bin` to invoke `nuv`.

-## Internal environment variables

-`OPS_RUNTIMES_JSON` is used for the values of the runtimes json if the system is unable to read in other ways the current runtimes json.
-It is normally compiled in when you buid from the current version of the runtimes.json.
-It can be overriden

-`OPS_COREUTILS` is a string, a space separated list, which lists all the commands the coreutils binary provided.
-It should be kept updated with the values of the current version used.
-It can be overriden

-`OPS_TOOLS` is a string, a space separated list, which lists all the commands provided as internal tool by the ops binary.
-It shold be kept updated with the current list of tools provided.
-It can be overriden defining externally

 ## Where `nuv` looks for tasks

-Nuv is an enhanced task runner.
-Tasks are described by [task](https://taskfile.dev) taskfiles.
+Ops is an enhanced task runner that execute **taskfiles**.
+How tasks are written is  described in [task](https://taskfile.dev) documentation.

 Nuv is able either to run existing tasks or download them from github.

-When you run `nuv [<args>...]` it will first look for its `nuv` root.
+When you run `ops [<args>...]` it will first look for its `ops` root.

-The `nuv` root is a folder with two files in it: `nuvfile.yml` (a yaml taskfile) and `nuvroot.json` (a json file with release information).
+The `ops` root is a folder with two files in it: `nuvfile.yml` (a yaml taskfile) and `nuvroot.json` (a json file with release information).

 The first step is to locate the root folder.
 The algorithm to find the tools is the following.